iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

 If `contractAddress` is not set, find the default contract address by parsing DID [extracting the on-chain issuer contract address](https://github.com/iden3/go-iden3-core/blob/014f51e92da5c0c89c95c31e42bfca1652d2ad14/did.go#L345-L354) and getting `chainID` from the DID network.
 Use the blockchain name, network and contract address from the DID to make on-chain revocation request.
 If the DID doesn't have a contract address inside and `contractAddress` parameter is empty, this VC document should be considered invalid.

 If `revocationNonce` is not set, the `revocationNonce` value from the struct will be used instead.

+### Extract core.Id from the Credential Status ID field

+Here is how we can extract the `core.Id` from the `credentialStatus.id` field.
+The user will set it as the `id` parameter in the smart contract call.

+1. Users should utilize the core library (js https://github.com/iden3/js-iden3-core or golang https://github.com/iden3/go-iden3-core/tree/v2) to extract the ID from the DID.

+    Code snippet for Golang: https://github.com/iden3/go-iden3-core/blob/v2/w3c/did_w3c.go#L165

+    Code snippet for Javascript: https://github.com/iden3/js-iden3-core/blob/main/src/did/did.ts#L93

+2. Here, the user gets the DID struct from `credentialStatus.id`.
+Then the user can use this function https://github.com/iden3/go-iden3-core/blob/v2/did.go#L184 to extract the `core.id` from the DID.

+    !!!info
+        Pseudo Go code:

+        issuerDID, _ := core.ParseDID(credentialStatus.id)

+        issuerID, _ := core.IDFromDID(issuerDID)

 ## Workflow